MaxSiominDev/Shifts-Calendar/README.md

+## I can't develop this app anymore so I archive this repo

 # Work shifts schedule app &middot; ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 Manage your work shifts.
 Easy to use application, install it, select your shift type and get info about your shifts for many years ahead!
 Feautures: